Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Results of synthetic data simulations

 where,

-We also fit the oracle estimators $\dot{\beta}_{\dot{\alpha}}$ and $\ddot{\beta}_{\ddot{\alpha}}$, based on the oracle mixing ratios for $\dot{r}(\alpha)$ and $\ddot{r}(\alpha)$ respectively, from the first step of the simulation.
-The mean prediction error over the data-set $\mathcal{Z}$ is evaluated for every fitted estimator and averaged over the $K$ training samples.
-The outcome is eight curves that describe the prediction error $R$, changing with $\sigma^2$ for each of the estimators.
+We also fit the oracle estimators $\dot{\beta}_{\dot{\alpha}}$ and $\ddot{\beta}_{\ddot{\alpha}}$, based on the oracle mixing ratios for $\dot{r}(\alpha)$ and $\Ddot{r}_{\beta}(\alpha)$ respectively, from the first step of the simulation.
+The mean predictive error over the dataset $\mathcal{Z}$ is evaluated for every fitted estimator (according to Equation (\ref{Rdef1})), and averaged over the $K$ training samples.
+The outcome is eight curves that describe the predictive error $R$, changing with $\sigma^2$ for each of the estimators.